nhouse417/Projects/Linear_Regression/README.md

 ![squared_error_function_2](https://github.com/user-attachments/assets/a5780e3f-3c0c-470f-83a6-62c37555baf3)

 The **compute_gradient** function was implemented following the algorithm pictured below.
 The importance of this algorithm is to find the convergence of the w and b parameters so that the w and b parameters are the best to fit the model.
+As with the screenshots above, this was taken from the Coursera course.

 ![gradient_descent_algorithm](https://github.com/user-attachments/assets/aa087b2f-a0b5-4b70-96af-309db6121bc0)